ITV/scala-pact/scalapact-docs/src/main/paradox/index.md

 Scala-Pact is now fully compliant with version 2 of the official pact specification.

 ## Contributing
-All contributions are very welcome, please see our @ref:[contributing guide](contributing.md) for details of how to get involved.
+All contributions are very welcome and appreciated, please see our @ref:[contributing guide](contributing.md) for details of how to get involved.

+## Maintenance
+Scala-Pact is principally maintained by [davesmith00000](https://github.com/davesmith00000), please [get in touch](help.md) if you require support, wish to report an issue or would like to help out.